calico32/waybar-niri-windows/README.md

     "cffi/niri-windows": {
         // path where you placed the .so file "module_path": "~/.config/waybar/waybar-niri-windows.so",
+        // configure the module's behavior
+        "options": {
+            // set the module mode
+            // "graphical" (default): draw a minimap of windows in the current workspace
+            // "text": draws symbols and a focus indicator for each column (mirrors v1 behavior) "mode": "graphical",
+            // in text mode, customize the symbols used to draw the columns "symbols": {
+                "unfocused": "⋅",
+                "focused": "⊙",
+                "unfocused-floating": "∗",
+                "focused-floating": "⊛"
+            },
-        // add CSS classes to windows based on their App ID/Title (see `niri msg windows`):
+            // in graphical mode, add CSS classes to windows based on their App ID/Title (see `niri msg windows`) "rules": [
-        "rules": [
                // Go regular expression syntax is supported (see https://pkg.go.dev/regexp/syntax)
                // .alacritty will be added to all windows with the App ID "Alacritty" { "app-id": "Alacritty", "class": "alacritty" }
                // .youtube-music will be added to all windows that have "YouTube Music" at the end of their title { "title": "YouTube Music$", "class": "youtube-music" }
            ],
+        },
         "actions": {
             // use niri IPC action names to trigger them: https://yalter.github.io/niri/niri_ipc/enum.Action.html
             // any action that has no fields is supported "on-scroll-up": "FocusColumnLeft",
             "on-scroll-down": "FocusColumnRight"
-            // don't configure click actions here: they're handled by the module itself }
+            // in graphical mode, don't configure click actions here—they're handled by the module itself }
    }
 }
 ```

+### Styling

-Use any of these selectors in your CSS to style the module:
+Use these selectors in your CSS to style the module:

+**Graphical mode**:

 - `.cffi-niri-windows .tile`
 - `.cffi-niri-windows .tile.focused`